Programs

 Read the Request for Proposals (RFP) or Notice of Funding Opportunity (NOFO) carefully to ensure that your entity is eligible to receive the offered funding.

 CRTI recommends reaching out to the grant coordinator for each grant that interests you to talk about your proposed project before you start your application.
-This will help to use your time and personnel wisely and make sure you have a viable project before starting.
+This will help you to use your time and personnel wisely and you can make sure you have a viable project before starting.
 The grant coordinator contact information is typically listed in the RFP or NOFO.

 State and federally funded grants require your organization to have a Unique Entity Identifier (UEI) and an active enrollment in the federal System for Award Management (SAM).